lukechilds/create-node/README.md

 > ❗️**Important note**
 >
-> This library is intended for use in the browser but will work in any JS environment that implements the DOM, for example `jsdom` with node.
+> This module is intended for use in the browser and therefore requires a JS environment that implements the DOM.
+If you want to use it with node you'll also need `jsdom` or some other DOM implementation.

 ## Install